wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 ## Vault on AWS

-There are several options for hosting Vault.
+There are several options for hosting Vault within the Amazon cloud.

 <a target="_blank" href="https://aws.amazon.com/quickstart/architecture/vault/">
 https://aws.amazon.com/quickstart/architecture/vault</a>